Epiperipatus cratensis: Description

-The male holotype measures 27 mm in length and 4.7 mm in width; the female paratype measures 32 mm in length and 5.2 mm in width.
-These velvet worms range from purple to white.
-The antennae feature only 31 to 36 complete rings, fewer than those observed in other Brazilian species of Epiperipatus.
+This species ranges from 27 mm to 34 mm in length and from 4.7 mm to 5.2 mm in width.
+The head, antennae, and dorsal surface of the body are brown with a darker grayish-reddish brown furrow down the middle of the back.
+The ventral surface is brownish orange.
 The dorsal surface of each segment features 12 transverse folds (plicae) separated by deep furrows.
-The basal piece of the primary papillae features five to seven scale ranks.
-The apical piece has a spherical shape with an asymmetric distribution of scales: two or three ranks in the back, but as many as four elsewhere.
+The basal piece of the primary papillae is shaped like a round dome and features five to eight scale ranks.
+The apical piece has a spherical shape with an asymmetric distribution of scales: two or three ranks in the back, but three to six in the front.

 Males of this species have 30 to 33 pairs of legs; females have 33 or 34 pairs.
 In males of this species, two or three pairs of the pregenital legs feature crural papillae (tubercles), with one or two papillae per leg.
 The soles of the feet feature four spinous pads, except for the last pair of legs, which feature only two spinous pads.
 The feet have three papillae, two anterior and one posterior.

 This species exhibits traits considered diagnostic for the genus Epiperipatus.
 These traits include the number of pregenital legs with crural papillae in males and the number of scale ranks at the base of the primary papillae.
 Furthermore, like other species in this genus, this species features nephridial tubercles and four complete spinous pads on the fourth and fifth leg pairs, with each tubercle located between the third and fourth spinous pads on the soles of the feet.

 This species shares a more extensive set of traits with its close relatives, E. titaniccus, E. lucerna, and E. hyperbolicus.
-For example, all four species feature bright diamond patterns on the dorsal surface of the body.
-Furthermore, all four species feature one accessory tooth in addition to the main tooth on the inner jaw.
-Moreover, males of all four species feature anal glands with inconspicuous openings.
+For example, all four species one accessory tooth in addition to the main tooth on the inner jaw.
+Furthermore, the males in all four species feature anal glands with inconspicuous openings.

-The species E. cratensis can be distinguished from these close relatives, however, by the apical piece of the primary papillae.
-In E. cratensis, this piece is spherical with an asymmetric distribution of scales.
+The species E. cratensis can be distinguished from these close relatives, however, based on other traits.
+For example, all plicae are complete in E. cratensis, whereas some plicae are incomplete in the other three species.
+Furthermore, the apical piece of the primary papillae in E. cratensis is spherical with an asymmetric distribution of scales.
 In E. titanicus, this piece is conical and symmetric.
 In E. lucerna, this piece is asymmetric but is also conical.
 In E. hyperbolicus, this piece is spherical and asymmetric but is also more robust than in E. cratensis.
-Furthermore, E. hyperbolicus features fewer legs (23 to 25 pairs), E. lucerna can feature fewer (27 to 31 pairs), and E. titanicus features more (36 to 39 pairs) than those recorded in E. cratensis (30 to 34 pairs).
+Moreover, E. hyperbolicus features fewer legs (23 to 25 pairs), E. lucerna can feature fewer (27 to 31 pairs), and E. titanicus features more (36 to 39 pairs) than those recorded in E. cratensis (30 to 34 pairs).